Actyx/Actyx/web/developer.actyx.com/docs/os/getting-started/installation.md

 ## Communicate with the node

-In order to check on its status and interact with the node, you need to download the Actyx CLI (`ax`) from https://downloads.actyx.com and add it to your path.
+In order to check on its status and interact with the node, you need to download the Actyx CLI (`ax` or `ax.exe`) from https://downloads.actyx.com and add it to your path.

 You can then check on your ActyxOS node: